westonperkins/ecom_store/README.md

 ### User Story
 - The user should be able to register and log in with a unique profile that retains their account information and listings.
 - The user should be able to upload/edit/delete the listings they have created and also view the listings of others.
+- Users should be able to view details about the product they are viewing, i.e size, description, brand, condition, price, etc.
+- (in the future) Users should be able to buy and sell from other users
+- (in the future) Users should be able to communicate with other users to negotiate price and ask questions about the products

 ### Future Plans for the site